FantasticFiasco/certifications/azure/az-900-microsoft-azure-fundamentals/README.md

 - Azure Monitor for containers - A service that is designed to monitor the performance of container workloads, which are deployed to managed Kubernetes clusters hosted on Azure Kubernetes Service (AKS)
 - Azure Monitor for VMs - A service that monitors your Azure VMs at scale, by analyzing the performance and health of your Windows and Linux VMs (including their different processes and interconnected dependencies on other resources, and external processes)
 - Azure Service Health - A suite of experiences that provide personalized guidance and support when issues with Azure services affect you

-## Control and organize Azure resources with Azure Resource Manager

-- Resource group - A logical container for resources deployed on Azure
-- Resource locks
-  - Delete - Allow all operations against the resource but block the ability to delete it
-  - Read-only - Only allow read activities to be performed against it, blocking any modification or deletion of the resource